 Alvin Community College students are required to attend classes.
 If an absence is unavoidable, the student is responsible for completing all work missed during the absence.
-Faculty will not withdraw students for non-attendance.
-Absences in excess of two weeks are to be reported to the Office of Advising Services, along with appropriate recommendations.
 Departments and faculty may have other attendance policies for their course.

 Students who are enrolled in developmental courses because of TSI requirements must attend classes and participate in instructional activities.
 Students unable to attend should contact their instructors as soon as possible concerning the absence.